 Regulations: Art.
-25 Wealth Tax Act
+25 Wealth Tax Law

-Debts will only be deductible when they are duly justified, without the interest being deductible in any case.
+Debts will only be deductible when they are duly justified, without interest being deductible in any case.

-The following will not be deducted:
+The following will not be subject to deduction: